aiida-cusp/aiida-cusp/docs/source/user_guide/calculators/vasp_calculator.rst

 Note that by default the output files containing calculation results are parsed using the :ref:`VaspFileParser class<user-guide-parsers-vaspfileparser>`.
 Of course the default parser may be changed to a different parser class using the calculation's `metadata.options.parser_class` option with corresponding parser options passed to the parser through the `metadata.options.parser_settings` option.
 For an overview of the available parsers and the accepted settings please refer to the :ref:`Parser section<user-guide-parsers>`.
-Despite the already mentioned parser options the calculator accepts several addtional inputs required to setup the calculation.
+Despite the already mentioned, optional parser options the calculator accepts several other (non-)optional inputs that are used to setup the actual VASP calculation.
-The calculation inputs are discussed and divided into three main group of inputs that can be set for the calculation class:
+In the following these calculation inputs are discussed and, for clarity, have been clustered into three main input groups that can be set with the calculation class:

-* **Vasp Calculation Inputs:**
+* :ref:`Vasp Calculation Inputs:<user-guide-calculators-vaspcalculator-inputs-vasp>`
-  These are the inputs that are used to setup the VASP calculation, i.e. `KPOINTS`, `INCAR`, etc.
+  All inputs found in this group are the direct VASP inputs that are used to setup the VASP calculation, i.e. `KPOINTS`, `INCAR`, etc.
-* **Custodian Inputs:**
+* :ref:`Custodian Inputs:<user-guide-calculators-vaspcalculator-inputs-custodian>`
-  Completely optional set of input parameters for the Custodian executable need to run VASP through the Custodian framework.
+  Set of input parameters for the Custodian executable needed to run an error corrected VASP calculation through the Custodian framework.
   If a Custodian code and corresponding error handlers are defined error correction is enabled by wrapping the previously defined VASP calculation in Custodian.
+  However, note that all inputs listed in this group are completely optional!
-* **Restart Options:**
+* :ref:`Restart Options:<user-guide-calculators-vaspcalculator-inputs-restart>`
   Available options when a calculation is restarted from a prevoius run using the remote folder of the parent calculation.

+.. _user-guide-calculators-vaspcalculator-inputs:

 Calculator Inputs
 -----------------

-vasp options are for ?
-custodian options are for ?
-restart options are for ?
+.. _user-guide-calculators-vaspcalculator-inputs-vasp:

-**VASP Calculation Inputs:**
+VASP Calculation Inputs:
+""""""""""""""""""""""""

   .. note::